 Loading IndicatorLoading Indicator

-Walter Bloomberg reported on April 23 that a Pakistani diplomatic source said both Washington and Tehran would need to give ground for negotiations to continue.
+Walter Bloomberg reported on April 23 that a Pakistani diplomatic source said Washington and Tehran must each give ground on some issues for the talks to move forward.

-The talks have made limited progress amid differences over the nuclear program, sanctions and control of the Strait of Hormuz.
+The negotiations have made limited progress because of differences over the nuclear program, sanctions and control of the Strait of Hormuz.

-The US is seeking limits on nuclear activity and tighter controls on uranium.
-Iran, meanwhile, is demanding sanctions relief and an end to maritime blockades as core conditions.
+The US is demanding limits on nuclear activity and controls on uranium, while Iran is insisting on sanctions relief and an end to the maritime blockade as key conditions.

-Markets are focused on the view that mutual concessions are unavoidable if the two sides are to reach a deal.
-Any shift in their positions will be a key factor in restarting talks and easing tensions in the Middle East.
+Markets are focused on the view that mutual concessions will be unavoidable if the two sides are to reach a deal.
+Any shift in either side's stance will be a key factor in restarting talks and easing tensions in the Middle East.

 JH Kim